FreeStuffBot/website/resources/docs/privacy.md

 This section covers the FreeStuff Bot for Telegram.

 The FreeStuff Bot for Telegram is not yet ready for release.
-Until then, we keep the right to store as much information as we need about you in order to build and improve the service.
+Until then, we keep the right to store as much information as we need about you in order to build and improve the Service.
 This will change once the final product is ready for public release.
 Please do not use the Bot yet, if you do not consent.

 If you have any questions regarding your data, please contact us via E-Mail: [team@freestuffbot.xyz](mailto:team@freestuffbot.xyz).